 Almost a fifth (18%) of Brits admitted that they weren’t prepared to take any radical steps to avert climate catastrophe, 15% would be prepared to give up flying and 10% would choose to not have children in order to protect the planet.
 The same proportion of Brits would join a protest, such as a school strike, or those organised by campaign group Extinction Rebellion.

-Top 5 radical actions that the UK public are prepared to take to fight the environmental crisis:
+Top 5 radical actions that the UK public are prepared to take to fight the environmental emergency:

 - Go plastic free (57%)